Microsoft mentioned during their Windows 10 event the other day about deeper integration of Skype in the operating system.

 “Skype will come built into your communications suite on Windows 10 devices across your PC, tablet and phone.
 As always, we look for ways to make doing more together intuitive, and on your Windows 10 device what better way to do that than to build Skype directly into messaging, calling and video experiences so you don’t have to download an app and barely need to setup.”

-This will give users the ability to communicate with each other, make audio and video calls without downloading a separate app, offering users with a unified platform which the company has promised for so long.
-It will also be integrated with the address book making the whole communication process a lot easier.
+This integration will give users the ability to communicate with each other, make audio and video calls without downloading a separate app, offering users a unified platform which the company has promised for so long.
+The integration with the address book will make the whole communication process a lot easier.
+For example, you can start a video call with a contact directly from your address book without needing to open a separate application.
+This level of integration is designed to streamline the user experience and make communication more intuitive.

 Disclosure: Some of our articles include affiliate links.
 If you buy something through one of these links, Geeky Gadgets may earn an affiliate commission.
 Learn about our Disclosure Policy.